eroc123/obsidian-notes/Computer Science/10 - Data types and structures/Records in Pseudocode.md

 > <identifer>.<item identifer>

-- identifer used to reference the record ca
+- identifer used to reference the record called TbookRecord
+- item identifer used to reference the specific item declared within TbookRecord

+e.g. to reference author